autowarefoundation/autoware.universe/planning/apparent_safe_velocity_limiter/README.md

 ## Inner-workings / Algorithms

-Using a parameter `time_safety_buffer`, the feeling of apparent safety is defined as "no collision with an obstacle even if the vehicle keeps going straight for a duration of `time_safety_buffer`".
+Using a parameter `time_buffer`, the feeling of apparent safety is defined as "no collision with an obstacle even if the vehicle keeps going straight for a duration of `time_buffer`".

 In this node, a simple particle model is used to simulated the motion of the ego vehicle at each point of the trajectory.
 A corresponding footprint polygon is constructed and checked for collision with obstacles.